St. Ciaran's Community School Guidance Department

 How many graduates get jobs?
 (Most Admissions Offices keep track of this information)

 What are my post-graduate opportunities?
 (Do I have to transfer College or leave the country?)
-(If you take the CAD Course in Coláiste Dhúlaigh in Year 4 you can enter the BSc Hons at the University of Wolverhampton)
+(There is a

 How long do I have to travel everyday to get here?
 (Might living away from home, be a better choice?)

-There are more questions to ask on the copy of the powerpoint used in Senior Cycle class, available on this website.
+There are more questions to ask on the copy of the powerpoint used in Senior Cycle class, available on TEAMS.
 Bear in mind that everyone's situation is unique and there may be questions that you need to ask that others don't.

 There is no substitute for exploring the Campus and seeing first hand the facilities available in various Departments.This is vital for those interested in Science & Technology Subjects as well as those interested in Design & Media Courses.
 Similarly, it is a good idea to check out the library, computer rooms and language laboratories.
 Sit in a lecture theatre and see if you like it!